rvanboening/2015-03-05-api-example/README.md

 ### DOM Exercises, for after.

-- Add links to various routes on the homepage.
+- Add links to various routes on the homepage.√
-- Clicking a link should create an `XMLHttpRequest` to that path.
+- Clicking a link should create an `XMLHttpRequest` to that path. √
-- Display the result in some elegant way in an alert to the user.
+- Display the result in some elegant way in an alert to the user.√
-- Change your code so that the result displays on the page somewhere instead.
+- Change your code so that the result displays on the page somewhere instead.√
 - Some of the routes above change information in the database and therefore need user-submitted information.
 Those are harder to implement, so save them as a bonus for the end.
-(Look into FormData.)
+(Look into FormData.)√